Skip to content

 Should I add a mid-rail to my shutter?

 A Mid-Rail is a visible sectioning rail to divide top and bottom sections.
+For shutters that are over 1500mm in height, a mid-rail is essential.

 A mid-rail is a good design choice if there is a transom in the window which you would be able to align it with.

 To measure for a mid-rail, measure from the bottom of where the shutter will be placed, up to the middle of where you would want the mid-rail.
+The mid-rail can be moved up or down slightly from the requested height to ensure a whole number of slats in the panel.

 On shutters with a Clearview tilt rod and no mid-rail, once the shutter reaches 1300mm for Hardwood/1200mm for Faux Wood, the operation will be split in the middle.